sridharb1/exiv2-x86_x64/README.md

 [^1]: It has since been killed by google.
 (You can find the last released version here: [Picasa 3.9.141, build 259](https://1drv.ms/u/s!AuE8ZYzPkfMfiEzdlKtVVjN-MReT))

-[^2]: I installed the binary distribution. perl is only used by the openssl makefile to compile.
-There is no chance of needing to step into perl code while debugging exiv2.
+[^2]: I installed the binary distribution. perl is only used by the openssl makefile to generate the initial configuration.
+Even this is not necessary if the configuration that I chose applies to you.

 [^3]: Binary distribution.
 See [^3].